 There are several types of RVs available for different travelers.
 One of the earliest forms of RVing and still popular today: The camper.
 The camper is lightweight and inexpensive, but that doesn’t mean they don’t come feature rich.
 Campers can make or break an RV trip because they’re small and you need every inch of space available to make it work.
 Here are five of the best campers on the market and why you should consider each one.

-If you like camping and A-frame styled anything you’re going to love the Aliner.
-An A-Frame style pop up camper that does things different.
+If you like camping and A-frame styled anything you’re going to love the Aliner: An A-Frame-style pop-up camper that does things differently.
 One of the first things that jump out about the Aliner is its compact size and low weight.
 The standard Aliner Classic checks in at over one ton meaning you don’t have to have a big truck to haul it, heck you don’t even need a truck as the Aliner can be pulled with many different standard sized cars, including station wagons, minivans, and SUVs.

 Rockwood is a great series of pop-up and hard side campers made by the popular Forest River Inc. There are several versions of the Rockwood series including the Freedom, Premier, High Wall pop up camper styles and the Hard Side series, a hard side camper.
 The Rockwood is affordable for many families, but that doesn’t mean it doesn’t have its share of features and goodies.
 Standard exterior and hardware features on the Rockwood include 15” Mud Rover radial tires, built in mounts for an Equal-i-zer hitch, diamond plate front cap and a bevy of storage options.